bevyengine/bevy_editor_prototypes/design-book/src/design-paradigms.md

 2. The Editor must be customizable to meet the unique needs of each user and project.
 3. Art, audio, writing and design-centric workflows should require a minimal level of technical expertise.

+## Group tools by task into workspaces

+Tools should be grouped together into customizable workspaces to reflect the needs of common tasks: creating a level, debugging and optimizing a game, writing dialog, and so on.

+It's okay for tools to be duplicated across the default workspaces if they're needed by more than one workflow!

 ## Redundant interaction paradigms for accessibility

 1. Anything that can be done via a mouse click can be done via a hotkey.